 The salad can be prepped in advance, which makes it a wonderful option for a dinner party.
 Just rewarm the steak and potatoes before serving, and arrange everything on a pretty platter or individual serving plates and voilà!
 "Dinner is served!"
 Add a loaf of warm crusty bread, sweet creamery butter, and there'll be happy diners all around the table.

-I used a flat iron steak for my salad, but there are lots of other options – ribeye, New York strip, tenderloin, Porterhouse hanger, flank and sirloin are all great cuts, though the last two would need a marinade before grilling.
+I used a flat iron steak for my Steak and Potato Arugula Salad, but there are lots of other options - ribeye, New York strip, tenderloin, Porterhouse hanger, flank, and sirloin are all great cuts, though the last two would need a marinade before grilling.

 Living in North Carolina, we can grill outdoors for much of the year, but the steak can just as easily be pan-grilled, and I've given instructions below for both.

 Look for miniature potatoes at the market, but if you can't find the little ones, just chose the smallest ones you can find and dice them into bite-sized pieces.
 The potatoes and the dressing can be prepped early in the day leaving minimal last minute fussing.
 Toss them with a splash of the dressing about an hour before serving, to let them soak up all the delicious flavor.

 The dressing?
 It’s a super simple classic dressing similar to one that’s served all over France.
 It has a delicious gourmet touch, champagne vinegar.
 Champagne vinegar can be found at some larger grocers and specialty grocers like Trader Joes and Whole Foods.
 If you can’t find champagne vinegar, a good quality white wine vinegar will also work.
 The dressing also includes a generous scoop of Dijon mustard, minced garlic, extra virgin olive oil, a pinch of sugar, sea salt and freshly ground pepper.
 Shake it all up in a lidded jar and you’re done!